danielrd6/ifscube/docs/intro.rst

     pip install --install-option=build --install-option='--fcompiler=gnu95' git+https://github.com/danielrd6/ifscube.git

-IFSCube has been extensively tested with the astroconda [#astroconda]_ distribution, therefore it is highly recommended that you install it within the astroconda's Python 3 environment.
+IFSCube has been extensively tested with the astroconda [#astroconda]_ distribution.
+If you are not familiar with [#anaconda_], and do not know how to work with multiple environments, I recommended that you install it within the astroconda's Python 3 environment.

 If you want to be able to change the package to suit your needs, or contribute